A good time to check aging appliances

 Buy Battery-free or electricity-free gifts

-Help your family and friends skip out on the need to buy batteries or pay for electricity on a gift you’ve given them.
-You’ll not only save them energy, but money too!
+Bring back the classics and give board games as gifts.
+Help your family and friends skip out on the need to buy batteries or pay for electricity for them.
+You’ll not only save them energy, you’ll bring back family time too!

 Resist the urge to open the oven to smell the Christmas cookies

 By opening the oven multiple times, it lets heat escape and lowers the temperature so your oven has to work harder to get it back to the set temperature.
-But to save even more energy, use the microwave, hot pot or air fryer for your holiday cooking!
+The heat released in your kitchen also makes your AC work harder.
+Save even more energy, use the microwave, hot pot or air fryer for your holiday cooking!
 And with all that holiday cooking comes plenty of dishes so fill the dishwasher up before running it to maximize its efficiency.